Irish in the British Army : soldiers' records online and free at the National Army Museum

 Above: An Irish recruitment poster.
 Copyright the Imperial War Museum

 Ireland was a recruiting ground for the British Army and Navy for hundreds of years.
-However, when the Irish Free State was established in 1922, the five Irish regiments then active in the British Army were disbanded.
+However, when the Irish Free State was established in 1922, the five Irish regiments, then active in the British Army, were disbanded.
 They were the:

-Connaught Rangers
+Connaught Rangers;

-Leinster Regiment
+Leinster Regiment;

-Royal Dublin Fusiliers
+Royal Dublin Fusiliers;

-Royal Irish Regiment
+Royal Irish Regiment;

-Royal Munster Fusiliers.
+Royal Munster Fusiliere.

 The enlistment books for the five regiments listed above have been digitized and are now held by the UK's National Army Museum.
 The Museum's website states the books contain soldiers' (but not officers') records serving in these regiments during the period 1920-22.
-When reviewing the database I found records from as early as 1877 and as late as 1924.
+When reviewing the database, I found records from as early as 1877 and as late as 1924.
 It appears not to matter when the soldiers enlisted.
 They were included provided they were still serving between 1920-22.
 Click here to search the records.

 Above: sample search results showing the oldest records in the database.